12 Signs of Hashimoto’s Disease Everyone Should Know

 Your thyroid hormones are out of whack

 People who have symptoms of Hashimoto’s disease will likely be screened first with a test of their thyroid-stimulating hormone (TSH) levels.
 “This is the primary test for hypothyroidism,” notes Elizabeth Pearce, MD, an endocrinologist at Boston Medical Center and president of the American Thyroid Association.
 TSH is a signal from the pituitary gland in the brain to the thyroid that says “we’re running low; make more.”
 When TSH is high, it can be an indicator that production is low.
-But doctors don’t all agree about what level of TSH is considered elevated.
-For some, it’s anything above 5.5; others look at 4.5 and up.
-Most endocrinologists will do further testing on anyone with 3.5 and up, especially in the presence of multiple symptoms.
-Free T4 and total T3 tests can reveal for example whether the body is actually producing enough thyroid hormone but is just not using it properly.
+Most endocrinologists will do further testing on anyone with levels higher than the upper level of normal, especially in the presence of multiple symptoms.
+Measurement of free T4 can help differentiate between primary, secondary, and subclinical hypothyroidism.

 Diagnosing Hashimoto’s disease by symptoms alone is tricky

 The good thing about having an early TSH screening test, says Dr. Lee, is that it allows doctors to diagnose thyroid disorders much earlier, even before you experience symptoms.
 “When you start seeing a constellation of symptoms, you should get screened,” says Dr. Lee.
 TSH blood tests can help doctors reach a diagnosis; they’ll also look for the symptoms above, along with depression, heavy periods, pale skin, increased sensitivity to cold, and brain fog.
-Anyone with suspected Hashimoto’s disease ultimately should be given two antibody tests: anti-TPO and TgAb.
+Anyone with suspected Hashimoto’s disease may be given two antibody tests: anti-TPO and TgAb.
 Anti-TPO attacks an enzyme in the thyroid gland, called thyroid peroxidase, which is important in the production of thyroid hormones.
 TgAb attacks thyroglobulin, a key protein in the thyroid gland that is essential to the production of T4 and T3 thyroid hormones.
+It’s not essential to check these antibody tests if it won’t change management.
+Patients can have Hashimoto’s and not have positive antibodies and patients can have these anti-bodies but still have normal thyroid function.
+An endocrinologist can explain if checking these antibodies might be helpful to your case.
 Here’s more that you need to know about getting your thyroid checked.